This article is about tarot and me—why I read tarot, and its influence on my fiction.

 I’ve had an interest in tarot for decades.
 The colourful images and the rich symbolism of the cards have always attracted me, as has their effect on my imagination.
-But just over a year ago, I decided to study the tarot in depth.
+But in 2017, I decided to study the tarot in depth.

-For the past year and a half have been studying tarot more deeply than I’d ever done before, I’ve read for hundreds of people and had interesting and moving experiences when reading for complete strangers.
+As a part of that, I read for hundreds of people, and had interesting and moving experiences when reading for complete strangers.

 The quote attributed to Nietzsche is probably the most poetic way of explaining why I’m doing something that some people will find inexplicable.